-In October 1838, Charles Dickens travelled with his friend, the illustrator Hablot Browne to the Midlands and Wales.
-He stopped off at Leamington Spa and Stratford-upon-Avon staying there one night in each town before travelling on to Shrewsbury where he also stayed overnight.
+In October 1838, Charles Dickens, then aged 26, travelled with his friend, the illustrator Hablot Knight Browne (‘Phiz’) to the Midlands and Wales.
+He stopped off at Leamington Spa and Stratford-upon-Avon staying one night in each town before travelling on to the Shropshire town of Shrewsbury for another overnight stop.

-Dickens’s wife Catherine had not travelled with her husband on this journey, instead staying at their Doughty Street home in London looking after their two children.
+Dickens’ wife Catherine had not travelled with her husband on this journey, instead staying at their Doughty Street home in London looking after their two children.
 The couple kept in contact by letter and Charles received a letter from Catherine at Shrewsbury.
-On the morning of 1 November he replied with a letter from the hotel to his wife, Catherine, before continuing his journey to Wales.
+On the morning of 1 November, Dickens replied with a letter from the hotel to his wife, before continuing his journey to Llangollen in Wales.

-In the Dickens historical novel A Tale of Two Cities, the characters Sydney Carton and Mr. Stryver were both educated at Shrewsbury School, before going onto study law in Paris and working as barristers in London.
+In the Dickens historical novel A Tale of Two Cities (first published in instalments between April and November 1859) the characters Sydney Carton and Mr. Stryver were both educated at Shrewsbury School, before going on to study law in Paris and work as barristers in London.
 Shrewsbury School is an independent school founded under a Royal Charter in 1552 granted by King Edward VI.
-The school was originally in the centre of the town but moved in 1882 to a much larger site on the outskirts.
-In the novel. the two characters refer back to their time at Shrewsbury School during one drinking session (Book 2 Chapter 5, The Jackal).
+The school was originally in the centre of the town, where Dickens would have seen it.
+In 1882, Shrewsbury School moved to a much larger site on the outskirts of the town.
+In A Tale of Two Cities, the two characters refer back to their time at Shrewsbury School during one drinking session (Book 2 Chapter 5, The Jackal).